nkueng/travelblog/vancouver/van3.md

 ![](./imgs/van3/van3_2.jpg)
 It felt like jumping right back onto campus.

 The retreat of the snow also marked the begin of the long-awaited hiking season.
-Together with four other passionate hikers, I seized the opportunity on a cloud-free Saturday.
-We drove up north towards _Squamish_ and climbed up _The Chief Trail_.
+Together with four other passionate hikers, I seized the opportunity on a sunny Saturday.
+We drove up north towards _Squamish_ and climbed _The Chief Trail_.
 Its three peaks each offered beautiful views and made for a varied round-tour.

 ![](./imgs/van3/van3_3.jpg)
 On top of the _Chief_: _Sofie_, _Raphaël_, me, _Marion_, and _Matilde_.